Skip to content

 There are no immediate changes to how you use and access your account(s).
-Sainsbury’s Bank will continue to be your key point of contact for any questions relating to your account(s), including any new or existing complaints, disputes or claims, and will continue to service your account(s) until we tell you otherwise.
-NatWest look forward to welcoming you in the coming months.
+Sainsbury’s Bank will continue to be your key point of contact for support relating to your account(s), including any new or existing complaints, disputes or claims, and will continue to service your account(s) until we tell you otherwise.

 Our insurance and travel money services will continue to be available as they are today and are not included in the transfer.